Parken Stadium

-Parken, currently known as Parken - Connected by 3 for sponsorship reasons, and as Telia Parken (2014–2020), is a football stadium in the Indre Østerbro (Inner Østerbro) district of Copenhagen, Denmark, built from 1990 to 1992.
+Parken is a football stadium in the Indre Østerbro (Inner Østerbro) district of Copenhagen, Denmark, built from 1990 to 1992.
 The stadium, which features a retractable roof, currently has a capacity of 38,190 for football games, and is the home of F.C.
 Copenhagen and the Denmark national football team.
 The stadium can hold up to 50,000 for concerts with an end-stage setup, or 55,000 with a centre-stage setup.

 Parken was announced as one of 12 host venues of the UEFA Euro 2020 and it hosted three group stage matches, as well as a round of 16 match.

 Geranium, a three Michelin star restaurant, is located on the eighth floor of the stadium.